-- The Social Care Institute for Excellence has lots of interesting profiles, research and videos, this is available on line.
+- The Social Care Institute for Excellence has lots of interesting profiles, research and videos.

-- British Association of Social Workers (BASW) is the professional body for social work and has lots of information to read which would support your studies, similarly the International Federation of Social Work (IFSW).
-These too are available online.
+- British Association of Social Workers (BASW) is the professional body for social work and has lots of information that would support your studies.

 - Social Work England (SWE) is the professional regulator for social work and it is important to familiarise yourselves with the Professional Standards.

-- During Induction you will be looking at the development of your academic skills – please come prepared for this by thinking about your existing academic writing and study skills and which particular aspects of these you feel you need to improve or enhance.
+During your induction you will be looking at the development of your academic skills.
+Please come prepared for this by thinking about your existing academic writing and study skills.
+Make a note of any particular aspects you feel you need to improve or enhance.